juanseo0/ScalableVectorGraphics/README.md

 # svg

-Convert a text file to an html file with SVG graphics
+This program aims to read object definitions from a file and create an html file, converting a text file to an html file with SVG graphics.

-Starter code has "Circle" defined.
-Define additional objects to create your own piece of geometric abstract artwork.

 runit.sh - Easy way to compile and run program